ibm-cloud-docs/vpc/block_storage_is_create.md

 ## Next steps
 {: #next-step-creating-block-storage-vpc}

-When you refresh the {{site.data.keyword.block_storage_is_short}} volumes page in the console, the new volume appears at the beginning of the list of volumes.
+When you refresh the {{site.data.keyword.block_storage_is_short}} volumes page, the new volume appears at the beginning of the list of volumes.
 If the volume was created successfully, it shows a status of Available.
 For stand-alone volumes, the Attachment Type column is blank (-).
 The Action menu (...) at the end of a table row provides a link for [attaching a {{site.data.keyword.block_storage_is_short}} volume to an instance](/docs/vpc?topic=vpc-attaching-block-storage&interface=ui#attach).

 You can continue creating more {{site.data.keyword.block_storage_is_short}} volumes or manage existing volumes.